top of page

 Following on from the submission of two applications on the two adjoining properties of 16 and 17 Britannia Street Coventry City Council visited the application site which is located in the heart of the student accommodation quarter in Coventry.

-The proposal both sought planning permission for a single storey rear extension that will add another bedroom to both of these student lets.
+The proposals both sought planning permission for a single storey rear extension that will add another bedroom to both of these student lets.
 The proposal by virtue of them being adjacent will ensure the cost is kept down as the cost of the party wall can be split between the two owners.
+En-Plan utilised the Prior Approval Larger Home Extension scheme to obtain permission for both extensions

 Article 4 Direction Update for Coventry